gund/pooley/packages/promise/README.md

 import { WorkerPool } from '@pooley/core';
 import { PromiseWorkerProcessorFactory } from '@pooley/promise';

-// Create a promise processor factory const promiseProcessorFactory = new PromiseWorkerProcessorFactory();

 // Create a task that returns a Promise const task: WorkerTask<string, Promise<string>> = (data) => {
   return new Promise((res) => setTimeout(() => res(data), 1000));
 };

-// Create a pool with it
-const pool = new WorkerPool(task, queue, poolScaler, promiseProcessorFactory);
+// Create a pool with promise processor factory const pool = new WorkerPool( task, queue, poolScaler, new PromiseWorkerProcessorFactory()
+);
 ```

 ## Building